 What did I do?
-Well, ya’ll know I love finding good deals AND stocking up on our essentials at BJs Wholesale, and it wasn’t any different this time either.
-I found a two-pack of electric toothbrushes (one for me and one for hubby) and I used the $20 coupon that BJs offered!
+Well, ya’ll know I love finding good deals, and it wasn’t any different this time either.
+I found a two-pack of electric toothbrushes (one for me and one for hubby) and I used a $20 coupon, too!
 I took a step.
 I added to cart.
 I’m starting off the year taking care of me… and got a great deal while doing it!

 Now, I’m not saying to go out and spend money that you don’t have or that shouldn’t be spent, and I’m not even saying that you have to spend money at all… what I’m saying is that a priority of mine this year is to take better care of myself, and when the opportunity arose for me to take hold of something that I believe will help propel me forward in that area, I stopped overthinking and started doing.

 3. Attempting to please everyone – you just can’t.

 Have you ever set out a meal for a family with six kids?!
 I mean, this one kind of comes with the territory.